zhengwei302/zhengwei302.github.io/_pages/about.md

 social: true
 ---

 I am a Postdoctoral Researcher at the KAIST Interaction Lab (KIXLAB), working with Prof. Juho Kim.
-I received my Ph.D. in Human-Computer Interaction from the VisLab at HKUST, where I was advised by Prof. Huamin Qu and Prof. Pan Hui.
-My academic journey includes roles as a Visiting Researcher at the University of Chicago’s Knowledge Lab (with Prof. James Evans) and as a Research Intern at Microsoft Research Asia HongKong (MSRA HK) (guided by Dr. Yun Wang).
+I received my Ph.D. in Human-Computer Interaction from HKUST.
+My academic journey includes roles as a Visiting Researcher at the University of Chicago’s Knowledge Lab and as a Research Intern at Microsoft Research Asia HongKong (MSRA HK).

 My research bridges Visual Analytics, Human-Centered AI (HCAI), and Extended Reality (XR).
 Driven by the principle of the "human–AI loop," I investigate how intent capture and collaborative feedback can enhance human agency.
 My current work focuses on two pillars: